Density-friendly Graph Decomposition: Introduction

 Charikar's algorithm and the algorithm for discovering a $k$-core decomposition are very similar: they both order vertices by deleting vertices with the smallest degree.
 We show that this connection is profoundly deep and we demonstrate that a $k$-core decomposition provides a \mbox{factor-$2$} approximation for locally-dense decomposition.
 On the other hand, our experimental evaluation shows that in practice $k$-cores have different structure than locally-dense subgraphs, and as predicted by the theory, $k$-cores are not always well-aligned with graph density.

+It is possible that the decomposition results a significant amount of subgraphs.
+In such a case it may be useful to constraint the number of the subgraphs.
+We approach this problem by defining an optimization criterion for a segmentation of $k$ nested subgraphs.
+The objective function will be based on a statistical model.
+We will show that to optimize this particular objective, we need to (\emph{i}) find locally-dense subgraphs, and (\emph{ii}) reduce the number with a dynamic program.
+We also show that if we replace the first step with the greedy algorithm, then the resulting algorithm yields a factor-2 approximation guarantee.

 The remainder of paper is organized as follows.
 We give preliminary notation in Section~\ref{sec:prel}.
 We introduce the locally-dense subgraphs in Section~\ref{sec:monotonic}, present algorithms for discovering the subgraphs in Section~\ref{sec:discovery}, and describe the connection to $k$-core decomposition in Section~\ref{sec:core}.
+We introduce the constrained version of the problem in Section~\ref{sec:segmentation}.
 We present the related work in Section~\ref{sec:related} and present the experiments in Section~\ref{sec:experiments}.
 Finally, we conclude the paper with discussion in Section~\ref{sec:conclusions}.